Lan-lab/offtracker/README.md

 OFF-TRACKER
 =======================

-OFF-TRACKER is an end to end pipeline of Track-seq data analysis for detecting off-target sites of any genome editing tools that generate double-strand breaks (DSBs) or single-strand breaks (SSBs).
+OFF-TRACKER is an end to end pipeline of Tracking-seq data analysis for detecting off-target sites of any genome editing tools that generate double-strand breaks (DSBs) or single-strand breaks (SSBs).

 System requirements
 -----